martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 3.5.1\
+The present version is 3.5.2\
 New features:
 - Modularization of the search and cluster recognition methods in preparation of implementation of new algorithms
 - New interpolation options for 1D and 2D histograms using GetDist Python package
+- Correction of some bugs in the python library
+- Additional folder with exercises is now available
+- Installation instructions now available

 Previous versions are:
- - Introduction of benchmark tests with synthetic likelihood function via the module Mod_likelihood_tests,f90 (instead of Mod_likelihood.f90).
+ - 3.4 Introduction of benchmark tests with synthetic likelihood function via the module Mod_likelihood_tests,f90 (instead of Mod_likelihood.f90).
  Available tests: TEST_GAUSS (multidimensional Gaussian), TEST_GAUSSIAN_SHELLS (multidimensional Gaussian shells, worse case with available search and clustering methods), TEST_EGGBOX (eggbox style profile to test clustering), TEST_ROSENBROCK (Rosenbock function test for 2-n dimension).\
  Change of the outputs: nf_output_points.dat -> nf_output_points.txt, plus files nf_output_points.paramnames,  and nf_output_points.ranges to be compatible with GetDist Python package.
 New 'triangle plot' available now.